robert/robert.github.com/_posts/2018-10-31-programming-project-4-photomosaic.md

 <img src="/images/mosaic-terminology.png" />
 *[Photo credit](https://www.youtube.com/watch?v=q3--aifqRJA)*

+We'll also refer frequently to *image processing libraries*.
+An image processing library is a pre-written set of tools for loading and working with images.
+Almost every programming language has one (or several); have a look at section 1 of my [ASCII art project][proj-1] for more advice on getting one set up.

 For my plan I've come up with 7 steps:

 1. Use an image processing library to load an input image into your code.
 Paste your input image into a new output image.
 Mess around with it - rotate it, resize it, add a caption, and generally get familiar with your image processing library.
-2. Divide the input image into squares, and calculate the average color of each square
+1. Divide the input image into squares, and calculate the average color of each square
-3. A quick diversion - create an output image out of squares of these average colors.
+1. A quick diversion - create an output image out of squares of these average colors.
 This will be a pixellated version of your input image!
-4. Find an initial set of 100 source images.
+1. Find an initial set of 100 source images.
 Write a script that crops them all to squares and saves the cropped versions
-5. Calculate the average color of each source image
+1. Calculate the average color of each source image
-6. For each section of the input image, find the source image with the closest average color
+1. For each section of the input image, find the source image with the closest average color
-7. Paste each of these source images into the output image in the appropriate location.
+1. Paste each of these source images into the output image in the appropriate location.
 You have a photomosaic!

 Here's a map of the system we're aiming for: